 Nomination packets should include a letter of nomination and a copy of the candidate’s CV.
 All nominations should be submitted electronically.

-A plaque with an inscription will be awarded.
+The winner will be given a plaque with an inscription will be awarded.
 The winner will give an invited talk in the SIG’s annual meeting program at the following year’s AERA meeting.

 Lifetime Contribution Award winners: